-This chow mein noodles recipe is the healthier and BETTER version of take-out, made with minimal oil in less than 20 minutes!ย Chewy, glossy noodles, veggies and aromatics are stir fried in one skillet then lightly coated in the dynamically flavorful, sweet, savory, umami rich sauce. ย These chow mein noodles are ideal for busy weeknights, highly customizable, and will have the entire family slurping bowl after bowl!
+This chow mein noodles recipe is the healthier and BETTER version of take-out, made with minimal oil in less than 20 minutes!
+Chewy, glossy noodles, veggies and aromatics are stir fried in one skillet then lightly coated in the dynamically flavorful, sweet, savory, umami rich sauce.
+These chow mein noodles are ideal for busy weeknights, highly customizable, and will have the entire family slurping bowl after bowl!

 Watch How to Make Chow Mein

-The Best Chow Mein Noodles Recipe
+Homemade Chow Mein Noodle Recipe

-ย What is Chow Mein?
+What is Chow Mein?

 The term “Chow Mein” is derived from the Mandarin term “chวomiร n,” meaning “fried noodles.”
 Chow Mein is true to its name, featuring a delightful combination of thin, curly, pre-fried, wheat flour-egg noodles.
 The noodles are either pan fried until crispy (crispy chow mein), or like this recipe, boiled to chewy perfection, then stir fried with vegetables (namely cabbage, carrots, and sprouts), and tossed in a light sauce (soft chow mein).